cmu-sei/iides/documentation/objects/source.md

 # Source

-Document that provides information about one or more aspects of the incident or its investigation.
+Document that provides information about one or more aspects of the incident.

 ## Properties